Stillness Therapy

 *I personally define spirituality as the vehicle that connects us to self, others, and our existence and experience on Earth.

-Grief as a mirror
+Grief as a Mirror

 Grief serves as a revealing mirror, highlighting the ways we’ve used distractions (i.e. relationships, substances, social media, entertainment, etc.) to avoid confronting our true feelings and thoughts.
 Some examples of practices that can help us grieve (and heal) include: intentional solitude, journaling, crying, going to therapy, and sharing our feelings and experiences with trusted loved ones.
 Intentionally disengaging from distractions unveils valuable insights and it highlights the transformative power of facing discomfort.
 By embracing the full spectrum of our feelings and thoughts, we open the door to learning how to feel, understanding our story, learning to be comfortable in solitude, taking accountability, being more present in our relationships, and highlighting interpersonal skills that need growth.